gvolpe/postgresql-resilient/README.md

 close :: Connection -> IO ()
 ```

 Once we acquire a `Connection`, it would work as long as there are no connectivity issues.
-However, if the PostgreSQL becomes unreachable even for a second, such `Connection` will no longer be valid and you will need to `close` it and try to `connect` again, which could also fail if the server is still down.
+However, if the PostgreSQL server becomes unreachable even for a second, such `Connection` will no longer be valid and you will need to `close` it and try to `connect` again, which could also fail if the server is still down.

-So the tiny `postgresql-resilient` package provides a `ResilientConnection` from which we can always acquire the latest connection available.
-Re-connections with configurable retries and exponential back-offs as well as closing the connection once done using it (guaranteed by `bracket`) are handled for you too.
+So the tiny `postgresql-resilient` package provides a `ResilientConnection` from which we can always get a health connection.
+A background process will take care of check the connection status and re-connecting when necessary.
+All with configurable retries and exponential back-offs as well as closing the connection once done using it (guaranteed by `bracket`).

-Therefore, instead of using `connect` directly, you can leverage the following function.
+Therefore, instead of using `connect`, you can leverage the following function.

 ```haskell
 withResilientConnection